MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/search-result-module.md

 - Go to **Retail and Commerce \> Channel setup \> Channel categories and product attributes**.
 - Select an online channel that you want to enable inventory-aware search results module.
-- Select and open an associated attribute group, add the newly created product attribute to it.
+- Select and open an associated attribute group, and then add the newly created product attribute to it.
-- For Commerce version before 10.0.27 release, select **Set attribute metadata**, then select the newly added product attribute, and turn on the **Show attribute on channel**, **Retrievable**, **Can be refined**, and **Can be queried** options.
+- For Commerce versions prior to the 10.0.27 release, select **Set attribute metadata**, select the newly added product attribute, and then turn on the **Show attribute on channel**, **Retrievable**, **Can be refined**, and **Can be queried** options.
-- Go to **Retail and Commerce \> Retail and Commerce IT > Distribution schedule**, and run **1150 (Catalog)** job.
-If you schedule the **Populate product attributes with inventory level** job as batch process, it’s recommended to also schedule 1150 job as batch run with the same frequency.
+- Go to **Retail and Commerce \> Retail and Commerce IT > Distribution schedule** and run the **1150 (Catalog)** job.
+If you schedule the **Populate product attributes with inventory level** job as a batch process, it is recommended to also schedule 1150 job as a batch run with the same frequency.

 > [!NOTE]
 > For products that are shown in the search results module, the inventory level is displayed at the master product level instead of the individual variant level.
 It has only two possible values: "available" and "out of stock".
 The actual label for the value is retrieved from the [inventory level profile](inventory-buffers-levels.md) definition.
 A master product is considered out of stock only when all its variants are out of stock.